soma2000-lang/Dummy/friction.md

 ## Developer Friction

-These are frictions of [Open Food Facts API documentation](https://openfoodfacts.github.io/api-documentation/) framed around a developer/documentation contributor use case.
+These are frictions of framed around a developer/documentation contributor use case.

 Title    |          Description
  ------------------------| ----------